 • public health disease control activities, to treat susceptible contacts of an indicated infectious disease (hepatitis A, measles, poliomyelitis or rubella), where directed by the public health units in each state and territory

-• treatment of specified immunodeficiency conditions for patients for whom treatment with both intravenous immunoglobulin (IVIg) or subcutaneous immunoglobulin (SCIg) (where available) is contraindicated.
+• the treatment of specified immunodeficiency conditions in patients for whom treatment with both intravenous immunoglobulin (IVIg) and subcutaneous immunoglobulin (SCIg) is contraindicated.

-NHIg will not be routinely provided for any other purpose, including travel prophylaxis for hepatitis A. Advice in relation to prophylaxis for hepatitis A can be found in the Australian Immunisation Handbook(Opens in a new tab/window) on the Department of Health and Aged Care website.
+NHIg cannot be provided for any other purpose, including travel prophylaxis for hepatitis A. Advice in relation to prophylaxis for hepatitis A can be found in the Australian Immunisation Handbook(Opens in a new tab/window) on the Department of Health, Disability and Ageing website.

-You can only access NHIg as a government-funded product under the national blood arrangements.
-See the National Product Price List for product details.
+As with other blood products, NHIg is available at no direct cost to eligible patients under the national blood arrangements.
+Refer to the National Product Price List for product details.

-Government-funded NHIg may be supplied as a post-exposure prophylactic for contacts of one of these infectious diseases:
+Government-funded NHIg may be supplied as a post-exposure prophylactic for people who may have been exposed to one of these infectious diseases:

 • hepatitis A